Mon, Jan 20

 Make sure to pay close attention to file names.

-• image-02 - save in PSD format, 240 ppi.
-Save at print size that will fit an 8x10 inch page - image should fit with or height but may not fit exactly in other dimension.
+- image-02 - save in PSD format, 240 ppi.
+Save at print size that will fit an 8x10 inch page - image should fit width or height but may not fit exactly in other dimension.
 Save file as YOURLASTNAME_task1-image-02 and make sure it has the correct file extension for the file format required.

 For each, make a note for yourself: does the image you have submitted have more, fewer, or exactly the same number of pixels?